icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    #. **QEI motors only**: Plug the Quadrature Encoding connector to the red 10-pin Encoder connector on the IFM DC100 board.

-   #. **EtherCAT communication only**: Plug the EtherCAT cable into PORT1 connector on the COM EtherCAT board.

    #.
 Connect the xTAG-2 debug adapter to the xSYS connector on the xTAG Adapter.
 Connect the xTAG-2 to your development system.

    #.
 Slide the switch on the xTAG Adapter away from the xTAG-2.
 An LED lights up to indicate that the JTAG connection is active.